Klizzy/MMM-Vrr/README.md

 #### Version 1.5.1

-* fix for #2 scrollAfter and displayType lcd
+* fix for Issue #3 scrollAfter and displayType lcd